 About Russell Matthews

 Russell loves film and enjoys engaging in discussions about the latest cinema offerings and then connecting this with the Gospel.
-He has worked for City Bible Forum for over 10 years, is a reviewer for Insights Magazine and Entertainment Fuse and has a blog called Russelling Reviews.
-He liaises with Film Distributors, markets and moderates events for Reel Dialogue which connect the film industry with the general public.
+He has worked for City Bible Forum for over 12 years, is a reviewer for Insights Magazine, Entertainment Fuse and has a blog called Russelling Reviews.
+He liaises with film distributors, markets and moderates events for Reel Dialogue which connect the film industry with the general public.